In American Waters

 In American Waters reveals that marine painting is so much more than ship portraits.
 In this exhibition, visitors will also discover the sea as an expansive way to reflect on American culture and environment, learn how coastal and maritime symbols moved inland across the United States, and question what it means to be “in American waters.”
 Be transported across time and water on the wave of a diverse range of modern and historical artists including Georgia O’Keeffe, Amy Sherald, Kay WalkingStick, Norman Rockwell, Hale Woodruff, Paul Cadmus, Thomas Hart Benton, Jacob Lawrence, Valerie Hegarty, Stuart Davis, and many others.

-In American Waters is organized by the Peabody Essex Museum and the Crystal Bridges Museum of American Art.
+In American Waters: The Sea in American Painting is organized by the Peabody Essex Museum and the Crystal Bridges Museum of American Art.
 This project is supported in part by the National Endowment for the Arts.
 To find out more about how National Endowment for the Arts grants impact individuals and communities, visit www.arts.gov.

 TOP IMAGE: Michele Felice Cornè, Ship America on the Grand Banks, about 1799.
 Oil on canvas.
 M8257.
 Peabody Essex Museum.